 To view videos from previous launches, check out our YouTube channel.

-Phil Bergmaier, PhD Candidate in Atmospheric Science
+Phil Bergmaier, PhD

-M.S. in Atmospheric Sciences, University of Wyoming
+M.S. in Atmospheric Science, University of Wyoming

 B.S. in Meteorology, Millersville University, PA